elektric/AdvisoryBoard/README.md

 ### Molly Gribb
 * New budiling approved in 2017-2019 budget - 55million
 * Automation and controls interstudy lab in the new building
-* Applied comp sci is a revenue generating program for UW-Platteville
+* Applied computing is a revenue generating program for UW-Platteville via UW Extension
 * Senior design sponorship program - Open for new sponsors
 * Undergrad enrollment = 8500 students, 1100 ME, 163 Compsci, 191 SE, civil and env grew this year
 * By 2040 95% of labor force will be 60 or above. # of 18-64 year olds only up .4%